RunestoneInteractive/thinkcspy/_sources/Studios/bugz.rst

 Studio
 ------

-Today's studio, rather than explicitly pertaining to Strings, is more of an overall review.
+Today's studio, rather than explicitly pertaining to strings, is more of an overall review.
 You will get some practice debugging a variety of common mistakes that new coders make.

 Below are a handful of code snippets that are broken.
 See if you can fix them!